campbellmcneill/bhyve-client/README.md

 # bhyve-client

-Simple client for the B-Hyve Smart Sprink;er
+Simple client for the B-Hyve Smart Sprinkler

+## Simple Client for Controlling B-Hyve Smart Sprinkler